layer5io/layer5/collections/_blogs/2020-05-21-getting-started-with-mesheryctl.md

 Use "mesheryctl [command] --help" for more information about a command.
 </pre>

-Once you do `mesheryctl system start`, Meshery will pull its adapters and latest docker images.
+Once you do <code>mesheryctl system start</code>, Meshery will pull its adapters and latest docker images.
 Meshery will also detect your Kubernetes configuration and will let you know if Kubernetes is running.
 Meshery will run it’s web-based user interface on localhost port <code>9081</code> and will let you select your choice of <a href="https://meshery.layer5.io/docs/extensibility#Providers">Provider</a> before you can start managing your service meshes with this powerful utility.

 <table align="center" style="margin-top:2em; margin-bottom:2em;width:50%;border: 2px solid gray;"><tr><td style="text-align:center;">One of the most interesting sub-commands of <code>mesheryctl</code> is <strong><code>perf</code></strong>.</td></tr></table>

 The <code>perf</code> subcommand enables you to being managing the performance of your service mesh deployment and your workloads running atop of them.
 It lets you benchmark your service mesh without using the Meshery UI from the command line interface itself.
-Once you type `mesheryctl perf`, it will present you with all the powerful flags you can control with CLI, includig providing it with a `--file` flag that points to any of a number of performance test profiles that you may have saved.
+Once you type <code>mesheryctl perf</code>, it will present you with all the powerful flags you can control with CLI, including providing it with a <code>--file</code> flag that points to any of a number of performance test profiles that you may have saved.

 <pre>
 Performance Management and Benchmarking using Meshery CLI.